johannschopplich/kirby-hashed-assets/README.md

 // `<script src="https://example.com/assets/js/templates/home.92c6b511.js"></script>`
 ```

 > ⚠️ If no template file exists, `https://example.com/@template` will be echoed.
-This will lead to blocked content since the error page will be returned.
+This will lead to HTTP errors and blocked content since the requested file doesn't exist and the error page's HTML will be returned.

 If you are unsure if a template file exists, use the following helpers:
 - `cssTpl()`